Azure/Azure-Verified-Modules/docs/content/contributing/terraform/terraform-contribution-flow/_index.md

 To implement your contribution, we kindly ask you to first review the [shared](/Azure-Verified-Modules/specs/shared/) & [Terraform-specific](/Azure-Verified-Modules/specs/terraform/) specifications and [composition guidelines](/Azure-Verified-Modules/contributing/bicep/terraform/) in particular to make sure your contribution complies with the repository's design and principles.

+{{< hint type=tip >}}
+To get a head start on developing your module, consider using the tooling recommended per spec [TFNFR37](https://azure.github.io/Azure-Verified-Modules/specs/terraform/#id-tfnfr37---category-code-style---tool-usage-by-module-owner).
+For example you can use the [newres](https://github.com/lonegunmanb/newres) tool to help with  creating `variables.tf` and `main.tf` if you're developing a module using Azurerm provider.
+{{< /hint >}}

 <br>

 ---